Aguada, Puerto Rico: Landmarks and places of interest

 The Puente de Coloso, built in 1928, is an 85-ft-long bridge which crosses over the Culebrinas River, and is located between the Guanábano and Espinar barrios in Aguada.
 It is recognized for its historic significance.

+The only Oriental Orthodox Church in Puerto Rico specifically the Syriac Catholic Orthodox Church is located in Aguada near the downtown area in the Novoa II Community.

 Human resources

 Education

 Like all other municipalities in the island, public education is overseen by the Puerto Rico Department of Education.
 In 2020, there were 11 public schools in Aguada, most of them in the elementary level.

 Public health

 Although there are no hospitals in Aguada, the town does have a small emergency medical center located near the town center.
+Most important emergency procedures are carried out in Mayagüez and Aguadilla, Puerto Rico local hospitals.

 Culture

 Festivals and events

 Aguada celebrates its patron saint festival in October.
 The Fiestas Patronales de San Francisco de Asis is a religious and cultural celebration in honor of Saint Francis of Assisi that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Kany García, Tito Rojas, Andy Montañez, and Cano Estremera.

 Other festivals and events celebrated in Aguada include: